kaizhu256/node-utility2/README.md

 - analytics
 - none

-#### changelog for v2017.5.27
+#### changelog for v2017.5.30
-- npm publish 2017.5.27
+- npm publish 2017.5.30
-- ignore missing links in README section 'all screenshots'
-- merge shell function shReadmeBuildLinkVerify into shBuildCiInternal
-- rename screenCapture -> screenshot
-- uprade to istanbul v0.4.5
+- fix 'use strict' bug in firefox and safari
+- auto-mock browserTest if webapp is missing window.utility2
+- cleanup customOrg templates
+- customize assets.index.template.html with file-override
+- fix missing test-report for deployed app to github and heroku
-- upgrade to sjcl v1.0.6
+- github-deployed demos should auto-default to heroku forward-proxy
-- auto-create README section 'table of contents'
+- move functions uiAnimateSlideXxx from file lib.swgg.js to file lib.utility2.js
 - none

 #### this package requires